urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 development server less often.
 But we haven't been freed from knowing about loading.
 On the contrary: we've been forced to face baffling bugs, and have had to delve far more deeply into the specifics of code loading than we ever did before.
+Perhaps, because we always had autoloading as a crutch, our existing knowledge has atrophied -- or never even developed -- putting us at an even greater disadvantage.

-I understand the attraction of autoloading.
-Code loading is a tedious, omnipresent hassle that squats unpleasantly at the base of the learning curve of any programming project.
-As with so many of Rails' conveniences, autoloading removes a barrier to entry, and that's to be applauded.
-I just wonder how far up the learning curve it remains a net benefit.
+As with so many of Rails' conveniences, autoloading removes a barrier to entry, and that's a worthy goal.
+The more I wrestle with it, though, the more I think it's something I'd prefer to avoid.

 ---